zonemaster/zonemaster-backend/docs/Configuration.md

 The password of the configured user.

-If this property is unspecified, the value of [DB.password] is used instead.

 ### database

 A US ASCII-only [MariaDB unquoted identifier].
 Max length [64 characters][MariaDB identifier max lengths].

 The name of the database to use.

-If this property is unspecified, the value of [DB.database_name] is used instead.

 ## POSTGRESQL section